 Knowledge Specific to Performance Outcome Skills HR systems and the legislative regulations that cover such systems; for example, those covering data protection and the storage of personal sensitive data.
 The typical internal data that supports developing HR solutions, such as: Establishes drivers or root causes before developing HR solutions through: Using sound questioning and active listening skills; Interrogating relevant data sources.
 Performance management systems, for example quarterly and annual reviews; Past practice and its outcomes; Employee feedback, for example staff surveys and exit interviews; Absence and staff turnover rates.
+How to collate, analyse, interpret and present data (for example, recruitment and retention data, succession planning).
+External sources of information and support for HR solutions (such as benchmarking, advice on the application of legislation, research on effective practice).
+The constraints that may influence the development of HR solutions, for example time and cost.
+How to compare solutions, taking account of costs, benefits, risks and constraints, and make appropriate recommendations for implementation.
 Identifies internal and external sources of information to support the development of HR solutions.
 Researches solutions using primary and secondary data using appropriate tools to collect, collate and integrate data, including electronic and physical sources.
-Works with others to develop appropriate solutions, taking How to collate, analyse, interpret and present data.
-External sources of information and support for HR solutions. account of any constraints.
-Escalates complex situations as appropriate.
-Develops and communicates HR solutions for example, The constraints that may influence the development of HR solutions, for example time and cost.
-How to compare solutions, taking account of costs, benefits, risks and constraints, and make appropriate recommendations for implementation.
-How to develop implementation and evaluation plans. written or oral advice to managers, amendment to policies.
+Works with others to develop appropriate solutions, taking account of any constraints.
+Takes ownership through to resolution, escalating complex situations as appropriate.
+Develops and communicates HR solutions through a range of media; for example, providing written or oral advice to managers, making amendment to policies, using digital tools.
 Implements solutions taking account of objectives, policies and legislation and overcoming obstacles and challenges.
-Evaluates and reports on the effectiveness of the solution meeting objectives.
+Evaluates and reports on the effectiveness of the solution in meeting objectives.
+How to develop implementation and evaluation plans.